s1gawron/stock-exchange-app/ReadMe.md

 # Stock app
-Stock web application - first project to my CV - still a lot to add or improve - Technologies: Spring, JPA, Hibernate, Thymeleaf
+Stock web application - first project to my CV - still a lot to add or improve - Technologies: Spring, JPA, Hibernate

 This app was created to simulate transactions you can do on Warsaw Stock Exchange with real time listings.

-If you want to try your best on Stock Markets, but don't want to sink in all your money at the very beginning.
-Then you have come to the right place!
-Here you are able to buy, sell stocks and multiply your money!

-But to launch this app you need a little bit of programming skills.
-First, you have to set up MySQL database and in application.properties file you need to give a propper link, username and password.
+#Prerequisites:

+* Java (this project is using version 11)
+* Docker
+* Maven

+#Running the app:

-After doing so just open terminal in the folder where you have the whole project and enter command: mvn clean install.
+After pulling repository from GitHub just enter the directory where the code is and enter the command:

-This will create in the target file a jar file which you have to run.
-App is by default running on port 8080.
+``
+docker compose up
+``

+and everything will be done for you automatically.

 # Endpoints:

+Public endpoints:
-1. /user/register - register new account
+* /user/register - register new account
-2. /user/myWallet - wallet details, account statistics
-3. /stock/{index} - Warsaw Stock Exchange Index stock listings
+* /stock/{index} - Warsaw Stock Exchange Index stock listings
-4. /stock/{index}/{ticker} - Warsaw Stock Exchange stock statistics
+* /stock/{index}/{ticker} - Warsaw Stock Exchange stock statistics

+Secured endpoints:
+* /user/myWallet - wallet details, account statistics
-5. /transaction/perform - buy or sell stock
+* /transaction/perform - buy or sell stock

-Available indexes:
+***Available indexes:***

 * WIG20
 * WIG40